-\begin{rem} For a finitely presented group $S$ with $k$ generators, we can give $\Hom(S,\GL(n;\RR))$ the structure of a real algebraic variety via a tautological embedding $j : \Hom(S,\GL(n;\RR)) \to \GL(n;\RR)^{k}$ (this is an observation of Lusztig as written in~\cite[Footnote of p.~186]{Sullivan1976}).
-For an algebraic group $G$ of $\GL(n;\RR)$, we see that
+\item For a finitely presented group $S$ with $k$ generators, $\Hom(S,\GL(n;\RR))$ is endowed with the structure of a real algebraic variety via a tautological embedding $j : \Hom(S,\GL(n;\RR)) \to \GL(n;\RR)^{k}$ (this is an observation of Lusztig as written in~\cite[Footnote of p.~186]{Sullivan1976}).
+For an algebraic group $G$ of $\GL(n;\RR)$, observe that